Syria ceasefire deal reached between regime and rebels, Russia says

 According to Russian state media TASS, Putin said the two sides had also agreed to enter peace talks to end the conflict that has raged for nearly six years.

-The general command of Syria's military and the Armed Forces said their operations would come to a complete halt beginning Friday night at midnight, state-run news agency SANA reported.
+The general command of Syria's military and the Armed Forces said their operations would come to a complete halt beginning early Friday at midnight (5 pm ET Thursday), state-run news agency SANA reported.

 Turkish Foreign Minister Mevlut Cavusoglu said earlier that Russia and Turkey would be guarantors to the agreement.